Moringa peregrina: Description

-Moringa peregrina is a deciduous tree, 6-10m tall, with large leaves and thin pendulous branches.
-The tree blossoms twice a year; once in the Spring and in Autumn.
+Moringa peregrina is a small deciduous tree, 6-10 m tall, with large leaves and thin pendulous branches.
+The tree blossoms twice a year; in Spring and in Autumn.
 Its flowers are five petaled, white or streaked red or pink.
 Its fruits are distinctive and can be seen hanging from its branches throughout the year.
 The fruits are narrowly cylindrical, up to 30 cm long and marked with deep longitudinal grooves.
 When ripe they split into three valves shedding the large whitish seed, known as the behen-nut.

-The seed contains a fragranced light oil, made of an excellent nature, as it does not grow rancid.
-In the Middle-Ages, it was used as a base oil for certain perfumes.
+Range and habitat

+Moringa peregrina ranges across northeastern Africa and southwestern Asia.
+In Africa it is found in Egypt, Sudan, and the countries of the Horn of Africa – Eritrea, Ethiopia, Djibouti, Somalia and also in Libya.
+It occurs further across the Arabian Peninsula, and in Israel, Jordan, Palestine, and Syria.
+It has an estimated extent of occurrence (EOO) of over 5,791,000 km2.

+It grows on the rocky slopes of wadis and gullies and in Acacia–Commiphora woodland.

 In Israel, the tree is protected by law and grows along rugged, desert rock-faces and canyons along the Dead Sea, especially where there are watercourses, such as in Ein Gedi and in Naḥal Gob (near the lower Naḥal Sīn), as well as near the springs of al-Ḥama at the entrance to Wadi Qelt.